maurynickelson/windows-11-stig-remediation-labs/WN11-00-000045/README.md

 No remediation required.

-Validation confirmed that:
+Technical validation confirmed:

 - Antivirus software is installed
 - Real-time protection is enabled
 - The OS reports active protection

-The Tenable finding appears to be a **false positive**.
+The Tenable finding was determined to be a **false positive**.

-In an enterprise environment, this condition would be escalated to the vulnerability management or security engineering team for scanner rule review.
+In an enterprise environment, this condition would be escalated to vulnerability management for scanner rule review.

 ---

 # Post-Validation Status

-Control determined compliant after technical validation.
+Control determined compliant after manual validation.

-No configuration changes were necessary.
+No configuration changes were required.

-Finding documented as a scanner false positive.
+Finding documented as scanner false positive.

 ---

 # Evidence

-(Place artifacts inside `/evidence` folder)

-Recommended evidence:

-- Baseline failed audit screenshot
-- Defender PowerShell status output screenshot
-- Windows Security Center query output screenshot
+Artifacts stored in `/evidence`:

+- `WN11-00-000045_Baseline_Failed_Audit.png`
+- `WN11-00-000045_Defender_Status_PowerShell.png`
+- `WN11-00-000045_WindowsSecurityCenter_Query.png`

 ---